Floorp-Projects/Floorp/testing/web-platform/tests/resources/docs/api.md

 ## Basic Usage ##

-To use this file, import the script and the testharnessreport script into the test document:
+The test harness script can be used from HTML or SVG documents and web worker scripts.

+From an HTML or SVG document, start by importing both `testharness.js` and `testharnessreport.js` scripts into the document:

     <script src="/resources/testharness.js"></script>
     <script src="/resources/testharnessreport.js"></script>

+Refer to the [Web Workers](#web-workers) section for details and an example on testing within a web worker.

 Within each file one may define one or more tests.
-Each test is atomic in the sense that a single test has a single result (`PASS`/`FAIL`/`TIMEOUT`).
+Each test is atomic in the sense that a single test has a single result (`PASS`/`FAIL`/`TIMEOUT`/`NOTRUN`).
 Within each test one may have a number of asserts.
 The test fails at the first failing assert, and the remainder of the test is (typically) not run.

 If the file containing the tests is a HTML file, a table containing the test results will be added to the document after all tests have run.
-By default this will be added to a div element with id=log if it exists, or a new div element appended to document.body if it does not.
+By default this will be added to a `div` element with `id=log` if it exists, or a new `div` element appended to `document.body` if it does not.

 NOTE: By default tests must be created before the load event fires.
-For ways to create tests after the load event, see "Determining when all tests are complete", below
+For ways to create tests after the load event, see "Determining when all tests are complete", below.

 ## Synchronous Tests ##